 the following phrase contains at least one stressed syllable.
 If

-is selected, a silence segment is inserted
+insert_phrase_pause is selected, a silence segment is inserted

 at every phrase break (phrase_level :C).

-For new or basic users, the insert_phrase_pause
+For new or basic users, the insert_phrase_pause method is

 recommended as a start, since it utilizes work done by previous